qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-3.md

 property keys in the [documentation](../../core/understanding_properties.md#qooxdoo-properties).

 Now we need to connect the property of the store with the property of the _identica service_.
-That's an easy task with the single value binding (data_binding/single_value_binding) included in the Qooxdoo data binding.
+That's an easy task with the [single value binding](../../core/data_binding/single_value_binding.md) included in the Qooxdoo data binding.
 Just add the following line after the creation of the data store:

 ```javascript